-- HBsAg positive and HBeAg positive - HBsAg positive, HBeAg negative and anti-HBe negative - Mother had acute hepatitis B during pregnancy - Mother is HBsAg positive and known to have an HBV DNA level equal or above 1x106IUs/ml in any antenatal sample during this pregnancy (regardless of HBeAg and anti-HBe status) - Mother is HBsAg positive and baby weighs 1500g or less
+- HBsAg positive and HBeAg positive - HBsAg positive, HBeAg negative and anti-HBe negative - Mother had acute hepatitis B during pregnancy - Mother is HBsAg positive and known to have an HBV DNA level equal or above 1x106IUs/ml in any antenatal sample during this pregnancy (regardless of HBeAg and anti-HBe status) - Mother is HBsAg positive regardless of e-antigen status or HBV DNA and baby weighs 1500g or less

 All of the above infants should receive HBIG and hepatitis B vaccination.
 Take a neonatal hepatitis B dried blood spot (DBS) prior to vaccination.

 See appendix 1 and 4